fptmark/schema2rest/README.md

             Ex.
 String firstName         %% @validate { required: true, minLength: 3, maxLength: 100 }, @ui { displayName: "Last Name" }
     The second form is entity fields or from an included entity or "id" Ex.    %% @ui <field> { display: "summary" } # add entity metadata for all BaseEntity fields in the metadata section - purely return in metadata
+    A third form is for entity level elements.
+The dashboard has 3 labels (title, buttonLabel and description).
+By default the title will be the entity name.
+Any missing value in the above list of labels will use the prior value Ex.    %% @ui { title: 'xxx', 'Manage XXX', 'Manage the tags/data for XXX'}

 - @operations
     Only allowed inside an entity defintion but not a field definition.
 This defines what operations the dashboard can perform on the entity
                     %% @operations [ "read", "delete" ]

-- @labels
-    Only allowed inside an entity defintion but not a field definition.
-This defines what labels will be shown
-                    %% @labels { title: "Accounts", buttonLabel: "Manage Accounts", description: "Manage Accounts" }
-        Note: by default, title will be the entity name.
-Any empty field will inherit the prior field's value in the above order

 - @dictionary
     Must exists outside an entity definition.
 Defines a dictionary of common strings/patterns such as a URL regex